samsepiol1/samsepiol1/README.md

  <details>

-<summary><b><u>Mechatronics Developer 🛠</u></b></summary>
+<summary><b><u> Entrepreneur 🛠</u></b></summary>

-I build hardware prototypes, educational PCBs, 3D enclosures, and other multidisciplinary projects.
+I was responsible for starting digital ventures in the tourism and entertainment area.

-- 🕵️‍♀️ [WiCon Kit](https://github.com/ANG13T/ESP8266-WiCon-Kit): A compact and portable WiFi reconnaissance suite based on the ESP8266
+- 🏖️ [LavaiLavemTurismo](https://www.instagram.com/lavailavemturismo/): A tourist tour company focused on the inclusion and applicability of emerging technologies
-- 🛠  [Oura](https://github.com/ANG13T/IAQ_Device_Dev_Log): A portable air quality device with tailorability support for the immunocompromised
+- 🎵 [RecomendMe](https://secbr.medium.com/recomendeme-uma-plataforma-de-recomenda%C3%A7%C3%B5es-feita-por-pessoas-para-pessoas-02ff0b3383f8): a music and cultural content recommendations platform
 </details>

 <details>